Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: Introduction to static charged dilaton black hole in 2+1 dimensions

 Here $\gamma$ is a integration constant.
 Note that the dimensions are: $[r] = L$, $[m] = L^{\frac{N}{2}-1}$, $[\Lambda]= L^{-2}$, $[\beta]= L$, $[Q]= L^{0}$ and $[\gamma]= L^{1-\frac{N}{2}}$, where $L$ represents units of length.
 The dilaton field is given by,

 where,

 The term $\beta$ represents a constant of integration.
 Later in the paper $\beta$ will be presented as a thermodynamic quantity.
 We will choose $\beta >0$ since it appears in the $\ln(r/\beta)$ for $\phi$ in eq.$\refb{phi}$.
+The dimensions of the parameter $\gamma$ are to keep the angular part of the metric dimensionless.
+However, it can be absorbed by redefining the angular coordinate, so it does not introduce physical scale and therefore cannot be considered a thermodynamic variable.

-Notice that $N$ is a dimensionless parameter which leads to a family of black hole solutions.
+Notice that $N$ is a dimensionless parameter and is related to the coupling constant for the dilaton with the electromagnetic and gravitational field.
+Varying $N$ leads to a family of black hole solutions.
 From eq.$\refb{kvalue}$, it is clear that $ 2> N>0$.
-As discussed in detail by Chan and Mann \cite{Chan:1994qa}, black hole event horizon exists only for $2>N>2/3$ for the metric in eq.$\refb{metric3}$.
-For $2/3 > N>0$ only cosmological horizons exists and will not be discussed in this paper.
+As discussed in detail by Chan and Mann \cite{Chan:1994qa}, black hole event horizon exists only for $2>N>2/3$ and $\Lambda <0$ for the metric in eq.$\refb{metric3}$.
+There is no general method to compute black hole horizons for a general $N$ value.
+The authors in \cite{Chan:1994qa}, discussed black holes with $ N = \frac{6}{5}, \frac{6}{7}, \frac{4}{3}, \frac{4}{5}$.

+It is important to make comments on how above black hole solutions are related to string theory: notice that the low energy action for string theory in 2+1 dimensions (setting some of the gauge fields and fermions to be zero) is given by \cite{Chan:1994qa} \cite{maki},

-If the parameters in the action eq.$\refb{action}$ is chosen to be $b = 4 a = 4$ and $ B = 8$, the action will be related to string theory by a conformal transformation.
-It is clear that the above parameters will yield $N = 1$.
-From $f(r)$ in eq.$\refb{metric3}$, the black hole gives the metric to the famous MSW charged black hole which is related to string theory~\cite{Mandal:1991tz}.
-Hence studying thermodynamics of this solution is important
+Here, $g^S$ is the metric in the string frame.
+One can obtain the string action in eq.$\refb{actionstring}$ from the Einstein-Maxwell-dilaton action given in eq.$\refb{action}$ as follows: If the parameters in the action eq.$\refb{action}$ are chosen to be $b = 4 a = 4 = B/2$, the string action and Einstein-Maxwell-dilaton action will be related by the following conformal transformation.